astronomer/airflow-guides/guides/airflow-openlineage.md

 The lineage graph shows:

-- Two origin datasets that are used to populate the combined data table
+- Two origin datasets that are used to populate the combined data table;
-- The two jobs (tasks) from our DAGs that result in new datasets: `combine` and `reporting`
+- The two jobs (tasks) from our DAGs that result in new datasets: `combine` and `reporting`;
-- Two new datasets that are created by those jobs
+- Two new datasets that are created by those jobs.

 The lineage graph shows us how these two DAGs are connected and how data flows through the entire pipeline, giving us insight we wouldn't have if we were to view these DAGs in the Airflow UI alone.